-Often it is approximately 8 to 10 sessions.
-Some clients come in wanting to work on something a bit deeper and prefer to continue to engage in counseling indefinitely.
-This is something you can discuss with Landrie after your initial session.
+Indiviudals: Therapy can last as little as 8 to 10 weekly sessions, though many clients come in wanting to work on something a bit deeper and prefer to continue to engage in counseling indefinitely.
+This is something we can discuss after your initial session.
+You may find your goals change over time and that our focus may shift as you develop.

 Great question!
 There are some very important differences between counseling and coaching.
 Coaching is NOT a substitute for therapeutic or counseling services.
 Landrie makes clear distinctions for your informed consent.
 Please note some of the ways the two services differ.